MosDefinatelyNotABot/impact_dot_com_takehome/README.md

 ## Running the project

+Once you have cloned the repository, you can run the project using the Gradle build command.
-Gradle is used to build and run the project.
-Gradle also _should_ take care of downloading all dependencies.
+Gradle _should_ also take care of downloading any build dependencies like checkstyle and junit.
-The project can be built using the gradle build command:

 On unix/Macos systems:

 ```
+git clone buildhttps://github.com/MosDefinatelyNotABot/impact_dot_com_takehome.git # clone the repository
 ./gradlew clean     # cleans existing build artifacts
 ./gradlew build     # builds the project
 ./gradlew test      # runs the unit tests